History of AIDS Programs South Saskatchewan

 Significant events included:

-• 1985: Nils Clausson and several concerned citizens formed a peer support group for HIV.
-AIDS Regina began to lobby the provincial government for funding.
+• 1985: Nils Clausson and several concerned citizens formed a peer support group for HIV and began to lobby the provincial government for funding.
 Fundraising events to support the peer support groups and public education began.

-• 1986: AIDS Regina was incorporated on January 27.
-The organization issued its first newsletter in June 1986.
-The group eventually evolved into the organization AIDS Programs South Saskatchewan.
+• 1986: AIDS Regina was incorporated on January 27th.
+The organization issued its first newsletter in June.
+The group eventually evolved into our organization: AIDS Programs South Saskatchewan.

 A meeting of Western AIDS Service Organizations was held in Regina with representatives from BC, Alberta, Saskatchewan and Manitoba.
 The meetings received extensive media coverage.